 2. Amazon Pay

 It’s basically PayPal… except it’s Amazon.
-You’re already supporting PayPal (probably) so why not add Amazon to the mix.
-You’ll get all the benefits of Paypal, but you’ll get access to Amazon’s huge customer base too.
+You’re already supporting PayPal (probably), so why not add Amazon to the mix?
+You’ll get all the benefits of Paypal, but you’ll get access to Amazon’s massive customer base too.

 Adding multiple payment options to your site should already be a priority.
 It opens up accessibility.
 More access equals more sales.